seinecle/mk99/docs/generated-slides/subdir/what-is-data_temp_slides.md

 ==== c.
 First party, second party and third party data == !
-- *First party data* (((data, "first party data"))): the data generated through the activities of your own organization.
+- *First party data*(((data, "first party data"))): the data generated through the activities of your own organization.
-Your organization own it, which does not mean that consent from users is not required, when it comes to personal data.
+Your organization controls it, which does not mean that consent from users is not required, when it comes to personal data.

 == !
-- *Second party data* (((data, "second party data"))) : the data acquired from a partner, which generated and owns this data.
+- *Second party data*(((data, "second party data"))) : the data acquired from a partner, which generated and controls this data.
 The partner makes these data available to you through an agreement (paying or not).

 == !
-- *Third party data* (((data, "third party data"))): the data acquired from a reseller.
+- *Third party data*(((data, "third party data"))): the data acquired from a reseller.
 This data is acquired through a market transaction.

 == !
 ==== d.
 Sociodemo data vs behavior data
 == !
-- Sociodemogaphic or *sociodemo* (((data, sociodemo))) data refers to information about individuals, describing fundamental attributes of their social identity: age, gender, place of residence, occupation, marital status and number of kids.
+- Sociodemogaphic or *sociodemo*(((data, sociodemo))) data refers to information about individuals, describing fundamental attributes of their social identity: age, gender, place of residence, occupation, marital status and number of kids.

 == !
-- *Behavior data* (((data, behavior))) refers to any digital trace left by the individual in the course of it life: clicks on web pages, likes on Facebook, purchase transactions, comments posted on Tripadvisor...
+- *Behavior data*(((data, behavior))) refers to any digital trace left by the individual in the course of it life: clicks on web pages, likes on Facebook, purchase transactions, comments posted on Tripadvisor...

 == !